Conference Rules and Consequences Policies & Procedures

 - listen while each person speaks (no side talk), etc.

-- Try to meet in a circle for more effective and less adversarial communication.
+- Try to meet in a circle for more effective communication.

 - The person reporting the violation has five minutes to explain the infraction as s/he saw it.
-Persons harmed by the behaviour and or other witnesses, as necessary, may also be permitted to speak at this time.
+Persons harmed by the behaviour and or other witnesses, as necessary, may also be permitted to speak.

 - The person(s) who allegedly broke the rules then has five minutes to explain his/her/their behavior.